- Refinement and luxury defined

 Moving the one-car show that is the Phantom down the road is a 6.75-liter V-12 engine rated at 453 horsepower and 531 pound-feet of torque.
 While less forceful than the engine in the smaller Ghost, it's still enough to get the Phantom to 60 mph in under six seconds--and it does it in a serene, unflappable manner.
-An eight-speed automatic transmission handles the gear shifts, sending power to the rear wheels.
+An eight-speed automatic transmission handles the gear shifts, imperceptibly so, sending power to the rear wheels.

-The Phantom isn't a driver's car.
+The Phantom sedan isn't a driver's car.
 It's meant to be ridden in, driven by a chauffeur.
 Accordingly, handling and agility aren't among its strengths; at least not without considering its size.
-At nearly 6,000 pounds and almost 20 feet in length, the Phantom is very large.
+At nearly 6,000 pounds and almost 20 feet in length, the Phantom is Suburban-sized.
 Independent suspension, self-leveling air springs, electronic damping, and feather-light steering give the Phantom more maneuvering aplomb than you'd expect, but only in perspective.
 Fuel economy is also in line with its size, at 11 mpg city and 19 mpg highway for all models.

-The standard features list on the Phantom is extensive; nearly anything not included can be added on request, for a fee, of course.
+The standard features list on the Phantom is extensive; nearly anything not included can be added on request—for a fee, of course.
 Custom paint, embroidery, wheels, headliners, upholstery styles and colors, steering wheels, drink cabinets, and nearly any technological add-on you can imagine are all possible.
 This is the archetypal the-customer-is-always-right situation.
 The limits are your imagination and wealth.

-Little has changed since the Phantom was new in the 2009 model year - you can read our first drive of the Rolls-Royce Phantom at our sister site, Motor Authority.
+Little has changed since the Phantom was new in the 2009 model year—you can read our first drive of the Rolls-Royce Phantom at our sister site, Motor Authority.